googlecodelabs/migrate-python2-appengine/README.md

 1. Migrate from App Engine NDB to Cloud NDB
     - Stongly recommended
     - Can migrate from Python 2 to 3 after this step
-    - Can migrate directly to Cloud Run after this step (see Step "2a" below)
+    - Can migrate directly to Cloud Run after this step (see Step 2a below)
     - Remaining datastore migration steps optional
 1. Migrate from Cloud NDB to Cloud Datastore
     - Cloud NDB works on both Python 2 & 3 App Engine runtimes (old & new), so it is optional
     - Recommended if already using Cloud Datastore in other (App Engine *and* non-App Engine) apps & want a consistent/reusable codebase plus reduce maintenance costs
     - If all you have are App Engine apps using Cloud NDB, there's no need to do this migration
-1. Migrate from Cloud Datastore to (native) Cloud Firestore
-    - If your app (Cloud project) uses Datastore, you cannot use Firestore.
+    - Can migrate to [Cloud Firestore](http://cloud.google.com/firestore) after this step (see Step 3a below)
-    - Requires new project as Cloud Datastore & Cloud Firestore mutually-exclusive
+        - Infrequent/uncommon as it is "expensive" (requires new project & you give up some performance)
-    - Most developers will NOT do this migration unless you *must have* Firestore's Firebase features
+        - It's for those who **must have** Firestore's (new) Firebase features
 1. Migrate from App Engine to Cloud Run (using Cloud Datastore)
     - Migrate your app to a container with Docker
-    - Alternative container migration with Buildpacks (see Step "5a" below)
+    - Alternative container migration with Buildpacks (see Step "4a" below)

 ## Summary